-With a surface area of 34,444 square feet (3200 square metres), the castle has 160 rooms decorated with beautiful furniture and they are accompanied by more than 30 bathrooms.
+With a surface area of 34,444 square feet (3200 square meters), the castle has 160 rooms decorated with beautiful furniture and they are accompanied by more than 30 bathrooms.

-The castle stands out for some elements that are truly surprising for its time period, such as its own hydro plant, heating, a moving glass roof and even a lift.
+The castle stands out for some elements that are truly surprising given the time period it was built, such as its own hydro plant, heating, a moving glass roof, and even a lift.

 Many tours combine a trip to Peles Castle with a visit to Bran Castle.
 You can book this tour here.
 Or, you could even combine your visit to Peles Castle with a trip to Sinaia.
-Alternatively, if you are a large group, or would like a more personalised experience, you could also take a private tour to the two castles.
+Alternatively, if you're a large group, or would like a more personalized experience, you could also take a private tour of the two castles.

 Another option is to rent a car and head to the castle at your own leisure.
 Peles Castle is 88 miles (142 km) from Bucharest and just 28 miles (45 km) from Brasov.